Home » Supply Chain

 Working with us

-At the end of 2023, more than 260 UK firms, suppliers and consultancies had helped to progress and shape the project, making it a truly collaborative effort.
+As at early 2024, more than 260 UK firms, suppliers and consultancies had helped to progress and shape the project, making it a truly collaborative effort.
+Case studies of some of those suppliers can he found here.

 Moving towards full construction, Inch Cape will continue its inclusive approach through use of an innovative multi-contracting strategy which broadens opportunities for suppliers.

-If you are a supplier interested in working with us or with our key contractors, please register your interest in opportunities here.
+If you are a supplier interested in working with us or with our key contractors, please register your interest in opportunities here

 Inch Cape will have at least 20 specific work packages and is on target to award a quarter of its packages directly with non-Tier 1 suppliers.

 When relevant tender opportunities arise, the project team will use the supplier database for reference and suppliers will be notified.
 The team will also post relevant opportunities on the North Sea Transition Authority’s Energy Pathfinder a portal providing visibility of upcoming opportunities on the UK Continental Shelf.
+To see how the Energy Pathfinder works you can view this guidance video.

 Inch Cape’s team is working to optimise the wind farm which means working closely with the supply chain, assessing novel technologies and innovations, and adopting new ways of working.
 Key areas of focus are reductions in the cost of energy and carbon footprint, minimising construction time, and maximising efficiencies, while prioritising health and safety.